bgamari/ghc-wiki-import/status/october06.md

 GHC was rapidly becoming a success-disaster, so that we (Simon & Simon) were becoming swamped in GHC-related mail.
-Happily, Microsoft Research has agreed to fund a full-time support engineer, in the form of Ian Lynagh, who has already made a huge difference.
+Happily, Microsoft Research has agreed to fund a full-time support engineer, in the form of Ian Lynagh (Igloo), who has already made a huge difference.